useparagon/on-prem/README.md

 ## Description

 This repository is a set of tools to help you run Paragon on your own infrastructure.
-Paragon comes bundled in a <a href="https://hub.docker.com/repository/docker/useparagon/on-prem">docker image</a>, meaning you can run it on a laptop, linux server, AWS, GCP, Azure, or any other server or cloud that supports Docker and has internet connectivity.
+Paragon comes bundled in a <a target="_blank" href="https://hub.docker.com/repository/docker/useparagon/on-prem">docker image</a>, meaning you can run it on a laptop, linux server, AWS, GCP, Azure, or any other server or cloud that supports Docker and has internet connectivity.

 We recommend using Docker Compose to get up and running quickly.